Adaptive In-conversation Team Building for Language Model Agents: Evaluation

-In this part, we conduct an ablation study on the utility of tool and agent libraries.
-We remove the tool library, the agent library, and both libraries in turn and evaluate the performance on world-information retrieval tasks, i.e., the GAIA dataset.
+To demonstrate the effectiveness of agent and tool library, we conduct ablation studies over three settings: (1) remove both agent and tool library, (2) remove agent library while retaining the tool library, (3) remove tool library while retaining agent library, and (4) keep both agent and tool libraries.
+We selected GAIA as our target dataset because it represents the strong requirement for high-quality tools and the diversity of problem-solving abilities in different domains, which perfectly match the purpose of this ablation study.
 As shown in Table \ref{tab:ablation-gaia}, removing the agent library and tool library can both significantly impair the system's performance.
 While both the tool and agent libraries can enhance performance independently, optimal results are achieved only when both libraries are employed concurrently.
 Handling level 1 tasks requires a moderate amount of web browsing and reasoning steps, which can be achieved by several single-turn tool calls or experts writing and executing code iteratively.
-Introducing both an agent library and tool library makes the system more stable and robust to unknown errors during web interaction, therefore improving the performance.
 Notably, without an agent library, \Ours performs much worse on Level 2 tasks.
 This is because these tasks are more sophisticated and mostly involve a significant number of web navigation and reasoning steps.
 Web browsing involves complex and dynamic interactions that are poorly suited to static tool libraries.
-The agents need to coordinate multiple tools to reach the goal, which is a process prone to error in unexpected web scenarios.
+The tasks require agents to coordinate multiple tools to solve them, which is a process prone to error in web scenarios filled with uncertainty.